general-CbIC/poolex/docs/guides/workers-and-callers-implementations.md

 ## Callers

-`Callers` are processes that have requested to get a worker (used `run/3` or `run!/3`).
+`Callers` are processes that have requested to get a worker (used `run/3`).
 Each pool keeps the information about `callers` to distribute workers to them when they are free.

 > ### Caller's typespec {: .warning}
 >